miyang0628/seller-level-cost-optimal-acs/README.md

   real deployment should type errors by each segment's empirical default rate.
 - **Risk-proxy robustness** (notebook 08).
 The directional optimisation is repeated under three segment-risk orderings — difficulty, its reverse, and a random permutation.
-The **direction** of the effect is invariant (a higher FN penalty raises τ\* and drives auto-assigned FN errors toward zero under every ordering), confirming it is a structural property of the optimisation rather than a fact about credit risk.
+The **direction** of the effect is invariant: a higher FN penalty raises τ\* and drives the auto-assigned FN count to zero under **every** ordering (0 under all three by ratio 10; only a few less-costly auto-FP survive), confirming it is a structural property of the optimisation rather than a fact about credit risk.
 The **magnitudes** are proxy-dependent (total FN/FP swap: 257/151 difficulty, 151/257 reversed, 181/227 random), so the difficulty proxy fixes the interpretation, not the mechanism.